 Commas are used for a variety of functions.
 Here's a list of the most common uses.

-- Use commas to set of phrases if they could be eliminated from the sentence without changing it’s meaning: The helicopter, with its spotlight, circled above.
+6. Use commas to set of phrases if they could be eliminated from the sentence without changing its meaning.

 - Names when directly addressing a person: Forgive us, Mrs. Smith, for breaking the dish.

 - The words "yes" and "no": Yes, I'll be there at 6:00.

 - Tag questions: The book was better than the movie, wasn't it?